top of page

 Golden Rainbow (aka Yellow Long Neck):

-If you’re curious about buying one of these special and large fig varieties, check out my listings, here.
+If you’re curious about buying one of these special and large fig varieties, check out my store, here.

 Techniques to Increase Fig Size: